MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 **Mitigations**

-Identify a maintenance window, stop all workloads, and run [DBCC SHRINKDATABASE](/sql/t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql) to force an immediate cleanup of previously dropped/truncated tables.
+Identify a maintenance window, stop all workloads, and run [DBCC SHRINKDATABASE](/sql/t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql) to force an immediate cleanup of previously dropped or truncated tables.

 </details>